Therapeutic ClassificationsSkeletal Muscle Relaxant, Centrally Acting/Analgesic Combination

-This medicine may also cause a serious type of allergic reaction called anaphylaxis.
+This medicine may also cause a serious allergic reaction called anaphylaxis.
 Although this is rare, it may occur more often in patients who are allergic to aspirin or to any of the nonsteroidal anti-inflammatory drugs.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, wheezing, or fainting.
-Other signs may include changes in color of the skin of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swellings of the eyelids or around the eyes.
-If these effects occur, get emergency help at once.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after using this medicine.

 For nursing mothers taking this medicine:

-Talk to your doctor if you have any questions about taking codeine or about how this medicine may affect your baby.
+Talk to your doctor if you have any questions about using codeine or about how this medicine may affect your baby.